MF Doom: 1997–2001: Operation: Doomsday and production work

 In 1997 or 1998, Dumile began freestyling incognito at open-mic events at the Nuyorican Poets Café in Manhattan, obscuring his face by putting tights over his head.
 He turned this into a new identity, MF Doom, with a mask similar to that of Marvel Comics supervillain Doctor Doom.
-He later used a mask based on the character Maximus from the 2000 film Gladiator.
+He later adopted a mask based on the one worn by Maximus, the protagonist of the 2000 film Gladiator.

 Bobbito Garcia's Fondle 'Em Records released Operation: Doomsday, Dumile's first full-length LP as MF Doom, in 1999.
 Dumile's collaborators on Operation: Doomsday included fellow members of the Monsta Island Czars collective, for which each artist took on the persona of a monster from the Godzilla films.
 Dumile went by the alias "King Geedorah", a three-headed golden dragon space monster modeled after King Ghidorah.
-The album's productions sampled cartoons including Fantastic Four.
+The album's productions sampled cartoons including Fantastic Four, something that became a staple of his music later on.
 Jon Caramanica, in a review of Operation: Doomsday for Spin, emphasized the contrast between Dumile's flow as Zev Love X in KMD and his revised approach as a solo artist: "Doom's flow is muddy, nowhere near the sprightly rhymes of KMD's early days, and his thought process is haphazard."
 Caramanica revisited Operation: Doomsday in The New York Times in 2021, calling it "one of the most idiosyncratic hip-hop albums of the 1990s, and one of the defining documents of the independent hip-hop explosion of that decade".
 Cyril Cordor, in a review for AllMusic, described Operation: Doomsday as Dumile's "rawest" lyrical effort.

 In 2001, Dumile began releasing his Special Herbs instrumentals series under the pseudonym Metal Fingers.
 In a review of a 2011 box set containing ten volumes of the Special Herbs series, Pitchfork observed that the instrumentals stand on their own without vocal tracks: "most of these tracks sound plenty 'finished' even in rhyme-less form".